felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

     ![alt text](imgs/mod_04_img_07.png "BookService RU deploy 3")

-    then we can see that number of failures will increase as the rolling update strategy upgrades all replicas to the new version
+    then we can see that number of failures will gradually increase as the rolling update strategy upgrades all replicas to the new version

     ![alt text](imgs/mod_04_img_04.png "BookService RU deploy 2")